 Validation testing takes place both at home and abroad on a variety of continents, in many cases under extreme conditions.
 In Singapore, for example, air humidity is usually very high; here condensation water can elicit functional problems.
 In the equally rainy but cool climate of Ireland, the function of the wipers is more important than elsewhere.
 In Beijing, on the other hand, the focus is on components that are particularly stressed in stop-and-go traffic such as the parking brake, clutch and thermal management – and last but not least the horn.
 Another issue of considerable importance in China is the quality of available fuel.

-In interior regions of Asia, the streets and mountain roads stir up a lot of dust, which can damage mechanical parts like window lifts.
+In interior regions of Asia, the streets and mountain roads stir up a lot of dust, which can damage mechanical parts such as window lifts.
 The bitter cold often prevailing in northern regions can cause plastic parts to become brittle and grate, and electronic control modules may start up slowly.
-Dry, fine-grained snow is also capable of plugging up induction air ducts to the engine, so cars destined for cold countries are fitted with special screens.
+Then there is the problem that dry, fine snow can plug up the induction air ducts to the engine.
+Cars destined for cold countries are therefore fitted with special screens.

 Audi takes care to put local drivers behind the wheel for validation testing in export markets, so that the results reflect the typical driving habits and driver expectations of the country in question.
 Chinese drivers, for example, generally shift gears early, while US customers use the air conditioning intensively.
 Meanwhile, Russian customers attach particularly great importance to a heating system that responds rapidly.

 Every Audi is a technical jigsaw puzzle comprising thousands of individual parts.
 During validation testing, the Quality Assurance employees therefore use their expertise to assess the many different details as well as the overall picture.
 Members of the Board of Management conduct their own evaluation drives on a regular basis – because Audi’s top management possesses a great deal of expert know-how.
-The legendary “gasoline in their blood” and passionate discussions about the character and DNA of every model are integral components of the mature corporate culture.
+The legendary “petrol in their blood” and passionate discussions about the character and DNA of every model are integral components of the mature corporate culture.